Anwesha2006/landing-initial/README.md

-it is a landing page
+yolo-test it is a landing page

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.